-6 Breastfeeding Myths
+6 Breastfeeding Myths Debunked

-1. Babies are born knowing how to nurse.
+Myth # 1: Babies are born knowing how to nurse.

 Babies are born with the rooting reflex, not with the understanding of what nursing is or how it is done.
 The rooting reflex causes newborn babies to turn their heads towards their mothers and to make sucking motions with their mouth.
 As a result, they are usually able to figure out how to nurse.
-This learning process takes time and practice.

-2. Breastfeeding is a beautiful moment between mother and child.
+Myth # 2: Breastfeeding is a beautiful moment between mother and child.

-3. You can’t bond with your baby if you don’t breastfeed.
+Myth #3: You can’t bond with your baby if you don’t breastfeed.

 Your baby will love you no matter what.
 Love is not contingent on breastfeeding, or even feeding in general.
 If it was, you would be in love with your refrigerator.

-4. Milk = Good, Formula = Bad
+Myth # 4: Milk = Good, Formula = Bad

-5. If you feed formula, your milk supply will diminish.
+Myth # 5: If you feed formula, your milk supply will diminish.

 Milk production works on supply and demand.
 The more you remove, the more you will make.
 Feeding formula and allowing milk to be reabsorbed will ultimately decrease the supply.
 However, if you’re already not making enough milk, it is silly to allow your baby to starve while you stress about your supply.
-Feed your poor baby some formula and look into other ways of getting that milk out so that you can work on your supply.

-6. If you don’t breastfeed, you don’t love your baby.
+Myth # 6: If you don’t breastfeed, you don’t love your baby.

 Breastfeeding is not proof of love.
 There are many reasons why a woman may not breastfeed and none of them make her any less of a mother.
-Breastfeeding is a personal matter and nobody has the right to pass judgment.
+Breastfeeding is a personal matter, and nobody has the right to pass judgment.

 As a twin mom I just found breastfeeding too difficult, and my babies lost too much weight.
 We moved to exclusively formula feeding which I thought I was OK with until people asked me if I was breastfeeding.
 You find yourself frantically explaining why not… I shouldn’t have to justify my choices!!
 They’re nearly a year now so I’m over the judgements but it is difficult when they’re little! #SharingtheBlogLove